1. Elijah Leaders respond to Muslim Immigration Restrictions

 3. Elijah leaders participate in Parliament on Spirituality

 A representative team of Elijah leaders from different faiths shared the core messages of Elijah – Friendship across religions, the importance of sharing wisdom and the discovery of unity in diversity, to attendees of the second parliament on spirituality, that took place after Elijah leaders concluded their meeting.
 The following video captures the friendship and wisdom of Elijah leaders.
 It demonstrates how close friendship and partnership, over the course of many years, build a unique bond between leaders of different faiths.
 This testimony was moving to the audience and remains an ongoing message and invitation of Elijah to religious leaders and communities worldwide.
-Click on the image above to watch the video.
+Click here to watch the video.

 4. Prayers for Aleppo